Empresario: Rules for settlers

-Unlike its predecessor, the Mexican law required immigrants to practice Catholicism and stressed that foreigners needed to learn Spanish.
+Unlike its predecessor, the Mexican law required settlers to practice Catholicism and stressed that foreigners needed to learn Spanish.
 The Mexican authorities struggled to regulate migration of U.S. citizens due to resistance from Anglos and limited officials in the Mexican government.
 However, settlers were supposed to own property or have a craft or useful profession, and all people wishing to live in Texas were expected to report to the nearest Mexican authority for permission to settle.
-The rules were widely disregarded and many families became squatters.
+The rules were widely disregarded, and many families became squatters.

 Under the new laws, people who did not already possess property in Texas could claim 4438 acres of irrigable land, with an additional 4438 available to those who owned cattle.
 Empresarios and individuals with large families were exempt from the limit.
+Soldiers were given first choice of land, followed by citizens and immigrants, and those who had held property under Spanish rule were allowed to retain is as long as they had not supported Spain during the war for independence.
+Immigrants were also expected to follow the same settlement policies as Mexican citizens, and Native Americans who moved into Texas after independence were treated as immigrants under the law.
+Colonists were also required to provide proof of their Christian faith, good moral character, and good habits before receiving title to land.